What is Mastercard? A comprehensive guide to the global card network

 Mastercard, a major force in the global payment sector, provides a broad array of financial services to businesses and individuals across industries.
 It handles a diverse set of transaction types, supported by its strong data analytics and stringent security protocols.

-Mastercard generated $22.2 billion in revenue in 2022, indicating strong business performance despite a challenging economic environment.
+Mastercard generated $32.8 billion in revenue in 2025, indicating strong business performance despite an uncertain economic environment.
 However, its reach and capabilities have limitations, especially in markets where local payment systems dominate.

 Below, we’ll discuss how Mastercard works, where it operates, who it serves, and which products and services it offers.
 Whether you’re considering local payment processing, global transactions, or any other aspect of payment operations, here’s what you need to know.